Pulkit1704/the-lox-project/README.md

 # the-lox-project
-A programming language interpreter written in java
+Implementation of the lox programming language from the book [crafting interpreters](http://craftinginterpreters.com/) in java